 For baking, make sure the oven is fully preheated, and that the rack is in the middle of the oven.
 Open the oven as little as possible.
 For best baking results use an oven thermometer.

 Remember that all ovens work slightly differently and bake times may need to be adjusted for your specific oven.

 If you haven't eaten these muffins the moment they come out of the oven, and you have some left for storage you can place them in an airtight container at room temperature for two days.
 If you stick them in the fridge, you can store them for a week.

-Having a mixture of butter, eggs, milk and yoghurt (or sour cream, milk kefir, or buttermilk) will result in a moist muffin.
-However, it is also crucial to not overmix the muffin batter and to not overbake the muffin batter.
+Having a mixture of butter, eggs, milk, and yogurt (or sour cream, milk kefir, or buttermilk) will result in a moist muffin.
+However, it is also crucial to not overmix the muffin batter and not overbake it.